madickinson/Books-Read/2024-Books.md

  - Comer, John Mark. *Practicing the Way : Be with Jesus, Become like Him, Do as He Did.* First edition, WaterBrook, 2024.
  - Briggs, John, and F. David Peat. *Seven Life Lessons of Chaos : Timeless Wisdom from the Science of Change.* 1st ed, HarperCollinsPublishers, 1999.
  - Shunnarah, Mandy. *Midwest Shreds : Skating through America’s Heartland.* First edition, Belt Publishing, 2024.
+ - Moore, Alan. *The League of Extraordinary Gentlemen, the Omnibus Edition. ,* Illustrated by Kevin O’Neill, DC Comics, 2011.